From Mercury to Artemis: The evolution of the spacesuit in photos

 Instead of wearing the suit like clothing, astronauts enter the suit through a back hatch.

 In 2017, Boeing unveiled the spacesuit passengers will wear aboard the Starliner spacecraft, a next-generation space capsule that will take people to and from low-Earth orbit, including missions to the International Space Station.

 According to NASA, the design is lighter and more comfortable than the spacesuits earlier astronauts wore.

 Former NASA astronaut Chris Ferguson wears the Starliner suit while strapped into a mockup of the spacecraft.

-The suit features a soft, lightweight helmet that zips instead of latching and the gloves are touch-screen friendly.
-The full suit, which includes an integrated shoe, weighs about 20 pounds with all its accessories - about 10 pounds lighter than the launch-and-entry suits worn by space shuttle astronauts.
+The suit features a soft, lightweight helmet that zips instead of latching and gloves that are touch-screen friendly.
+The full suit, which includes integrated shoes, weighs about 20 pounds with all its accessories – about 10 pounds lighter than the launch-and-entry suits worn by space shuttle astronauts.